sergey-tihon/Reaction/gh-pages/pages/Streams.md

-# Streams
+# The Stream

+You can think of a Stream as being a tube that is open at both sides.
+Streams implement both the `IAsyncObservable<'a>` and `IAsyncObserver<'a>` interfaces.
+Whatever you put in at one side (`IAsyncObserver<'a>`) will come out of the other end (`IAsyncObservable<'a>`).
-Streams are a special contruction in Reaction.
-They are sort of similar to a classic `Subject` in ReactiveX, in that they implement both the `IAsyncObservable<'a>` and `IAsyncObserver<'a>` interfaces.
-The difference is that a stream in Reaction does not return a single stream object, but two entangled objects where one implements `IAsyncObserver<'a>` and the other implements `IAsyncObservable<'a>`.
-This solves the problem of having a single object trying to be two things at once.
+Streams and are similar to the classic `Subject` in ReactiveX.
+The difference is that a Stream in Reaction is not a single object, but a tuple of two *entangled* objects where one implements `IAsyncObserver<'a>`, and the other implements `IAsyncObservable<'a>`.
+This solves the problem of having a single object trying to be two things at once (what is the dual of an ISubject<'a> anyways?).

 ## Stream